 Within Russian-Austrian collaboration, in association with the Embassy of Austria in Moscow.

-The 8th festival of the new Austrian cinema consists of five most remarkable premieres concentrated on center and periphery theme.
+The program consists of 4 most remarkable premieres concentrated on center and periphery theme.
 Not in topographical, but in cultural and social sense.

 Cops is an impressive mix of action and drama, a brutal film about police officers’ everyday routine, laced with deep psychological research.

-And the opening film of the festival is Der Trafikant, a talented sample of traditional narrative cinema with a fascinating plot and brilliant actors' works, including one of the last roles by the great Bruno Ganz.
+Der Trafikant is a talented sample of traditional narrative cinema with a fascinating plot and brilliant actors' works, including one of the last roles by the great Bruno Ganz.

 All films are shown in the original language with Russian subtitles.